-A fixed-term exclusion can be followed immediately by a permanent exclusion by the headteacher if the circumstances warrant it.
+A fixed-term exclusion can be followed immediately by a permanent exclusion by the Head of School / Executive Headteacher if the circumstances warrant it.
 In this case, parents or carers will be notified in writing with an explanation of why the change has occurred.
 During fixed-term exclusions and permanent exclusions, daytime supervision of the child is the responsibility of their parent or guardian.